English Language and Literature

 Department Vision: |

-To nurture critical, creative, and adaptive communicators who appreciate the beauty of the English language and literature, are articulate and well-read, and use language masterfully to make an impact. |
+To nurture critical, creative, and adaptive communicators who appreciate the English language, and use it masterfully to make an impact. |

 Teaching and Learning Approaches: |